salva-ruiz/vies/README.md

 # Vies

-A utility to query the European SOAP VIES web service
+A utility to query the European SOAP VIES web service using the https://ec.europa.eu/taxation_customs/vies/services/checkVatService.wsdl XML schema.
+You can check https://ec.europa.eu/taxation_customs/vies/#/faq (Q18) for more information.

 ## Install the dependencies